-For example: You were arrested in Florida for DWI.
-Florida will revoke your privilege to drive and they will also report the revocation and/or conviction to the State of Minnesota.
-Minnesota will then revoke your license to drive in Minnesota for the same amount of time as the Florida revocation, even if the Florida revocation period is longer than it would have been had the offense occurred in Minnesota.
+For example: A Minnesota resident is arrested in Florida for DWI.
+Florida will revoke their privilege to drive in Florida and they will also report the revocation and/or conviction to the State of Minnesota.
+Minnesota will then revoke the resident’s license to drive in Minnesota for the same amount of time as the Florida revocation, even if the Florida revocation period is longer than it would have been had the offense occurred in Minnesota.
 If the appropriate revocation period is longer in Minnesota than it is in the state where the DWI occurred, the longer Minnesota revocation period will apply.

 Contact Minneapolis DWI Attorney F. T. Sessoms: